MartinFeineis/MyFirstDevOps/README.md

 We will cover how the internet works with IP Addresses and DNS resolution.
 We will learn basic 3-Tier Architecture, and understand Frontend, Backend and Data Layer concepts and Technologies.

+## ToDos
+Add a folder for the content from 404founders, that then gets rendered into html.
+A second microservices/cronjob will ensure the content is up to date will ensure.